-WordPress 3.5 beta 1 was released a couple weeks ago, and it included the new Twenty Twelve theme.
-While looking at style.css, I noticed they’re using “REM” to set font sizes and margins.
-I had NO idea what an REM was.
-In fact, I just started using EM’s in other child-themes I was building.
-So, once again, I turned to Google and started reading.
+WordPress 3.5 beta 1 shipped with the a new default theme: Twenty Twelve.
+While looking at style.css, I noticed the use of "REM" to set font sizes and margins.
+I had NO idea what REM was.
+In fact, I just started using EMs in other child themes.
+Immediately, I turned to Google and started researching.

 I thought REM was a band?